 4. What’s a petition and how do I submit one?

 A petition is a form that requests an exception to the rules, such as taking more classes in a semester than is allowed or to add a class after the add/drop period.
 THESE ARE NOT GIVEN OUT WILLY-NILLY.
 A petition is submitted to the Registrar’s Office for consideration.
 The sooner you submit one the better your chances are if you missed a deadline.

 5. When can I declare a major?

-You can declare a major at any time; however you must declare one by registration for your junior year, or during your second semester as a sophomore.
-If you do not declare a major by then, you will not be allowed to register for fall semester classes.
+You can declare a major at any time; however, you must declare one by registration for your junior year, or during your second semester as a sophomore.
+If you do not declare a major by then, you will not be allowed to register for the next semester’s courses.

 6. How do I declare a major?

 You can declare a major by picking up a major declaration form from the Registrar’s Office.
 On this form you can also change your advisor and declare a minor.

 7. Is this where I reset my CampusWEB password?